rjrmt/flhs-help/docs/PROJECT_REPORT.md

 ## Conclusion

-The FLHS Hub project represents a well-architected, modern web application built with industry best practices.
+The Educational Management Hub project represents a well-architected, modern web application built with industry best practices.
 The codebase is clean, maintainable, and ready for production deployment.
 The foundation is solid for future feature development and scaling.

 ### Key Achievements
 - ✅ Modern tech stack implementation